A church built a massive baby Jesus statue that sure looks a lot like Phil Collins

-(CNN) — A church in Zacatecas, Mexico, commissioned what is calls the largest statue of baby Jesus in the world.
+(CNN) — A church in Zacatecas, Mexico, commissioned what it calls the largest statue of baby Jesus in the world.
 But the internet is hung up on how eerily similar it looks to a certain '80s frontman.

 No, this towering, nearly 22-foot statue of the Son of God that presides over the Parish of the Epiphany of the Lord was not modeled after Phil Collins.
 Insert Genesis/Book of Genesis pun here.